StreetSupport/gmhan/content/news-and-events/gm-homelessness-prevention-strategy-consultation-events-june-2021.md

     \

-    **You can read the latest strategy draft here: [GM Homelessness Prevention Strategy](https://www.greatermanchester-ca.gov.uk/media/4498/draft-gm-homelessness-prevention-strategy.pdf) and book your place to our consultation sessions using this [link](https://www.eventbrite.co.uk/o/gm-homelessness-action-network-16577907683).**
+    **You can read the latest strategy draft here: [GM Homelessness Prevention Strategy](https://www.greatermanchester-ca.gov.uk/media/4498/draft-gm-homelessness-prevention-strategy.pdf) and book your place for our consultation sessions using this [link](https://www.eventbrite.co.uk/o/gm-homelessness-action-network-16577907683).**
   image: /assets/uploads/untitled-4hh.png
 ---